Visualize with QuickSight

 - Select Select

-- In Finish dataset creation step
+In the Finish dataset creation step:

 - Select Directly query your data